Lock (firearm): Percussion lock

 The advent of the percussive ignition eliminated the need for a spark to discharge a firearm.
 Instead, the discharge is initiated by striking a shock-sensitive explosive material.
-Initial patents are attributed to the Reverend Alexander John Forsyth, who use a fulminate powder delivered from a charger that was integral to the lock mechanism.
-The charger contained a firing pin that was struck and in turn, struck the fulminate.
-The mechanism was otherwise constructed similar to that of the flintlock.
-The fulminate used in percussive locks was variously packaged as pills, metal tubes and paper patches but the percussion cap soon predominated.
+Initial patents are attributed to the Reverend Alexander John Forsyth, who used a fulminate powder delivered from a charger that was integral to the lock mechanism.
+The charger contained a firing pin that was struck and, in turn, struck the fulminate.
+The mechanism was otherwise constructed similarly to the flintlock's.
+The fulminate used in percussive locks was variously packaged as pills, metal tubes, and paper patches, but the percussion cap soon predominated.

-The flintlock mechanism was readily adapted to utilise this new technology.
+The flintlock mechanism was readily adapted to utilize this new technology.
 The flash pan was removed.
 A nipple (a small hollow cone) was fitted to the touchhole.
-The percussion cap is fitted over the end of the nipple.
+The percussion cap was fitted over the end of the nipple.
 The cock was modified to strike the cap and redesignated as the hammer.
-As a safety measure, the face of the hammer was soon hollowed to surround the cap.
-As an economy, many existing flintlocks (particularly military stocks) were converted to use the percussion cap.
-Most conversions modified rather than replaced the lock mechanism of the firearm being converted while lock designs in new models of longarms were largely unchanged.
-Some designs emerged, such as Maynard carbine and the pellet feed system employed by the Sharps carbine, which mechanised the recharging of the primer but such systems were never widely adopted.
+As a safety measure, the hammer's face was soon hollowed to enclose the cap.
+As an economic measure, many existing flintlocks (particularly military stocks) were converted to use percussion caps.
+Most conversions modified rather than replaced the firearm's lock mechanism while lock designs in new models of longarms were largely unchanged.
+Some designs emerged, such as the Maynard carbine and the pellet feed system employed by the Sharps carbine, which mechanised the recharging of the primer, but such systems were never widely adopted.

 Percussion lock refers generally to firearms that use external percussive primers.
-Cap lock and tube lock refer to percussion-lock firearms that utilised either cap or tube primers respectively.
+Cap lock and tube lock refer to percussion-lock firearms that utilize either cap or tube primers, respectively.
 Scent-bottle lock refers to a design by Forsyth.
-The charger containing the fulminating powder resembles a scent bottle in shape.
+The charger containing the fulminating powder resembles a scent bottle.

 Breechloaders

-Early breech-loading, cap lock longarms, such as the Sharps carbine and the Wilson carbine used much the same side mounted lock mechanism as muzzle-loading cap-locks.
+Early breech-loading cap lock longarms, such as the Sharps carbine and the Wilson carbine used much the same side-mounted lock mechanism as muzzle-loading cap locks.

 Revolvers

 The commercially practical revolver followed from the advent of the percussion cap.
-The action of cocking the hammer is used to rotate the cylinder and bring a loaded chamber in-line with the barrel preparatory to firing.
-The mechanism for cocking, rotating and firing revolvers is contained between side-plates that form the frame of the revolver.
+The action of cocking the hammer is used to rotate the cylinder and bring a loaded chamber in-line with the barrel, preparatory to firing.
+The mechanism for cocking, rotating, and firing revolvers is contained between the side-plates that form the frame of the revolver.
 This is a significant departure from earlier lock mechanisms that were constructed about a single plate fixed to one side of a firearm.